julianeon/react-state-router/README.md

 You can read more React tutorials, and more about Julian, at [reactever.com](https://www.reactever.com).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+See the blog post about this: [How to Do Routing Using Only React State](https://www.reactever.com/react-state-routing).

 In the project directory, you can run: